Minnesota Wildflowers

 Flower: Flower shape: 5-petals Flower shape: bell Cluster type: raceme

-[photo of flowers] Flowers are arranged in a raceme along one side of the main stem at the top of the plant.
-Individual flowers are about 1 inch long, nod slightly, and bell-shaped with 5 pointed lobes that may have sparsely hairy edges.
+[photo of flowers] Flowers are arranged in a long raceme along one side of the stem at the top of the plant.
+Individual flowers average about 1 inch long, nod slightly, and are bell-shaped with 5 pointed lobes that may have sparsely hairy edges.
 Inside the bell are 5 curly yellow stamens and a protruding style with a divided, curled tip.
-Flower color is blue to blue-violet.
-The bract at the base of the flower has 5 narrow pointed lobes that fold back away from the flower.
+Flower color is blue to blue-violet to purple.
+The green calyx at the base of the flower has 5 narrow pointed lobes that fold back away from the flower.
 The raceme can grow to more than half the length of the plant.

 Leaves: Leaf attachment: alternate Leaf attachment: basal Leaf type: simple